domdicarlo/learning_web_dev/mini_projects/forms_basic/readme.md

-Another very basic webpage, illustrating basic proficiency in forms .
+Another very basic webpage, illustrating basic proficiency in forms.
 I styled it based on signing up for a newsletter of sorts from me.